By: Mark Diaz

-Many criminal offenses are prosecuted at the state level, but the federal government has jurisdiction over certain crimes.
-Because federal convictions often result in more severe sentences, it is very important to work with an experienced attorney knowledgeable about federal criminal defense if you are facing a federal prosecution.
+Many criminal offenses are prosecuted at the state level, but the federal government has jurisdiction over certain common federal crimes.
+Because federal convictions often result in more severe sentences, it is very important to work with an experienced attorney knowledgeable about federal criminal defense if you are facing federal prosecution.

 With this in mind, here are the top four federal crimes as reported by the National Criminal Justice Reference Service (NCJRS).